IKE Platform

 Feature Flow Goals

-Coordinated feature branches across multiple subprojects.
+Coordinated feature branches across the working set.
 The flow: feature-start → update-feature (as needed) → feature-finish-{merge,squash} or feature-abandon.

 ws:feature-start — coordinated feature branch

-Create a feature branch with a consistent name across all workspace subprojects, optionally setting branch-qualified SNAPSHOT versions in each POM.
+Create a feature branch with a consistent name across the whole working set, optionally setting branch-qualified SNAPSHOT versions in each POM.

 Before branching, the goal refreshes local main from origin/main so the new feature branch starts from current main rather than whatever stale state happens to be on the local machine.
 If the refresh would produce file conflicts, the goal hard-errors before any branch is created (ike-issues#284).